NuSTAR observation of the Vela pulsar and its nebula: Discussion

 \subsection{PWN}

 Both by fitting just the NuSTAR spectrum and by jointly fitting the NuSTAR and CXO ACIS spectra we find that a single PL cannot adequately describe the spectrum of the compact PWN (extracted from an $r=50''$ circle centered on the pulsar).
 At least one spectral break is required\footnote{ While the detailed modeling PWN particle SED evolution is beyond the scope of this paper we note that one should expect the PL to become steeper gradually as a function of distance from the pulsar (an example of calculation in cylindrical geometry is shown in Figure 10 of \citealt{2006ApJ...651..237C}) if the spectra are extracted from the sufficiently small regions.
 However, due to the wide PSF or NuSTAR we use large regions and then it is reasonable to expect the gradually softening spectrum can be approximated by a broken PL.} to describe the softening of the spectrum with energy.
-However, the exponentially cutoff PL model provides an even better description of the spectrum at higher energies suggesting a cutoff energy of $\sim$50 keV.
+However, the ECPL model provides an even better description of the spectrum at higher energies suggesting a cutoff energy of $\sim$50 keV.
 This indicates that the radiative cooling has a substantial impact on the compact PWN spectrum in agreement with what was observed for this region in the high-resolution CXO spectral maps (restricted to the narrower, 0.5-8 keV, range; \citealt{2017JPhCS.932a2050K}).
 The overall (spatially-integrated) shape of the spectrum of the compact PWN is crudely consistent with the flat (in $F_\nu$) radio spectrum steepening by $\approx 0.5$ (in terms of the spectral index) in the X-ray band and having an exponential cutoff at $\sim$50 keV.
-This is in agreement with the classic picture expected for synchrotron cooling occurring in a stronger magnetic field within the compact PWN.
+This is in agreement with the classic picture expected for synchrotron cooling occurring in a stronger magnetic field within the compact PWN (see, e.g., \citealt{2009ApJ...703..662R}).
 The non-uniformity in the CXO residuals at energies $<$3 keV could be attributed to the somewhat varying spectra ($\Gamma=1.3-1.6$) for different parts of the PWN within the $50''$ radius (as can be seen from Figure 1 in \citealt{2017JPhCS.932a2050K}).
+The SW PWN region spectrum also does not fit a simple PL model and requires either a break near $E_b\approx3.6$ keV or exponential cutoff with $E_c\approx50$ keV.
+Regardless of the model, the slope of the spectrum of the SW PWN region appears to be steeper than that of the same model fitted to the compact PWN spectrum, suggesting that the radiative losses continue impacting particles as they travel away from the pulsar.
+This behavior is often seen in PWN spectral maps (see, e.g., \citealt{2020MNRAS.498..821G}) and is expected in a simple model of radiatively cooling wind propagating away from the pulsar (see, e.g., \citealt{2006ApJ...651..237C}).
+However, the spectral steepening is very gradual and the $E_c$ value does not change {\bf much}, indicating that the radiative losses are modest compared to those experienced by particles in the compact PWN region.